When a viral video revealed a dispenser that only offered soap to white people, commenters were quick to joke that the product was somehow racist.

 Lutz joined the faculty at Cal Poly last fall, having earned a bachelor’s degree in aerospace engineering, a master’s in mechanical engineering and a doctorate in engineering education, all from Virginia Tech, where he began teaching as a grad student.

-Coming to Cal Poly, the Baltimore native knew diversity and inclusion were important because the university’s engineering program is so large, giving Cal Poly an opportunity to lead by example.
+Coming to Cal Poly, the Baltimore native knew diversity and inclusion was important because the university’s engineering program is so large, giving Cal Poly an opportunity to lead by example.
 More diversity in engineering, he said, could prevent things like the “racist soap dispenser,” because the teams would be more thoughtful about design considerations.

 “Increasing diversity in engineering education helps engineers make better decisions and more fully explore the design problem space,” he said.